libvips/libvips/_posts/2025-03-20-introduction-to-nip4.md

 pixels needed to update the screen actually get processed.
 When you do a final save operation, it will take a while, of course.

-nip4 comes with a separate program called `nip4-batch`.
+nip4 comes with a separate program called `snip`.
 This is a batch-mode processor that can load nip4 workspace files and execute them on a set of inputs.
 You can use to apply a workspace you've developed in nip4 to a big collection of images.